-NOTE: On an average, Grade No. 1-D fuel has a lower BTU (heat content) rating than Grade No. 2-D fuel.
-When using Grade No. 1-D fuel you may notice a drop in power and fuel efficiency, but should not experience any other engine performance effects.
+NOTE: On an average, winter grade fuel has a lower BTU (heat content) rating.
+Using winter grade fuel may reduce power and fuel efficiency, but should not cause any other engine performance effects.
 Check the grade of fuel being used before troubleshooting for low power complaints in cold weather operation.